Hour at the P'tite Auberge in the off-season. Our host and hostess are as friendly

 and lunch.
 Schwarzwälder ham and Vacherin de Fribourg.

-the label of a packet of Schwarzwälder smoked ham is worth a good read through.
+the label of a packet of artisanal Schwarzwälder smoked ham is worth a good read through.

-Fantastic stuff (probably illegal in the US under FDA rules, which are written
+Fantastic stuff (likely illegal in the US under FDA rules to prevent corner-cutting by big industrial meatpackers).

 the Pas de Lovenex, 1853m.
 There had been 10cm of snow two days earlier but southern